Keyboard shortcuts

 # Search for reasoning related to "timeout"

-engram reasoning list --search "timeout"
+engram reasoning list --task-id [TASK-ID]

 Working with AI Agents